microsoft/samples-for-ai/README.md

 Currently, this installer works on Windows, macOS and Linux:

-- Install latest NVIDIA GPU driver, CUDA 8.0, and cuDNN 6 and 7 if applicable.
+- Install latest NVIDIA GPU driver, CUDA 9.0, and cuDNN 7 if applicable.
 - Install latest **Python 3.5 or 3.6**.
 Other Python versions are not supported.
 - Run the following commands in a terminal:
     ```bash